alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 except Exception as e:
   logger = logger.error(f"{self.on_complete}: repr(e)")
   self.provider.io.error(f"{self.on_complete}: an error occuried, please see PythonSDK.log for details!")
 ```
 #### Supplemental: Error Handling in the SDK

-Two important pieces to note here.
+There are two crucial pieces to note here.
 If you already understand the concepts below, feel free to skip to the next section!

-First, the first A python sdk tool runs as a separate (python) process than designer's own process.
+First, the first Python sdk tool runs as a separate (python) process from Designer's process.
-While this provides many benefits, (such as abitrary python tool requirements like tensorflow here) this means *designer* cannot directly access the exceptions python process throws.
+While this provides many benefits (such as arbitrary Python tool requirements like TensorFlow here), this means *designer* cannot directly access the exceptions the Python process throws.
 The SDK does its best to capture generic errors, but the scope of edge cases is impossibly large.
-Meaning, it is entirely possible to try and catch the "wrong" error type in python, and unintentionally let an exception pass silently.(See python docs for details)
+It is possible to try and catch the "wrong" error type in Python and unintentionally let an exception pass silently.
+(See Python docs for details)
-As such, we have seen user cases where tricky exceptions simply slip off the stack uncaught.
+As such, we have seen user cases where tricky exceptions slip off the stack uncaught.

 A simple example: